gojimmypi/crMailer/README.md

 # crMailer

-Cammand-line tool for PDF rendering of a Crystal Report file and send to recipient list.
+Command-line tool for PDF rendering of a Crystal Report file and send to recipient list.

 Reports are typically created in a development environment.
-Over the source of timme, production server names also change.
+Over the course of timme, production server names also change.
-This library sets the datasource login for a given report (and all embdeeded subreports) to a new database at runtime.
+This library sets the datasource login for a given report (and all embedded subreports) to a new server at runtime. (database namees are asssume to remain the same)
-Reports that span differeent servers or datasources will meed to be adapted, or have the `SetCrystalDocumentLogon` code disabled to not change datasources.
+Reports that span different servers or datasources will need to be adapted, or have the `SetCrystalDocumentLogon` code disabled to not change datasources.

-Uses [icrosoft SQL Server](https://docs.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver15) `msdb.dbo.sp_send_dbmail`
+Uses [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver15) `msdb.dbo.sp_send_dbmail`
 to [send email](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15),
 but could be easily adapted to use any SMTP relay.
+This library is only used for the SQL call to the mailer.

 ## Requirements